 – Once the component or reason is located, think logically as to where the fault lies – in the region in front or in some other area

-– Identify wether other parts connected to the faulty component can be at trouble
+– Identify whether other parts connected to the faulty component can be at the trouble

 – Rectify the problem once identified immediately